bitspaceorg/url-shortner/README.md

 1. Clone the repository : `git clone https://github.com/bitspaceorg/url-shortner`
 2. Install all dependencies:
    - `npm i` : This will install the required packages
 3. Set up the database:
    - Create a Supabase project and obtain the connection string.
-    - Create the `.env` file with your Supabase connection string.
+   - Create the `.env` file with your Supabase connection string stored in `DATABASE_URL` variable <br />
+     For Example ,
+     `sh
+     DATABASE_URL = "postgresql://postgres:[YOUR PASSWORD]@db.[YOUR DATABASE ID].supabase.co:5432/postgres"
+     `
    - Run `npx prisma migrate dev --name init ` followed by `npx prisma generate` to connect the database with your project
 4. After all the above steps are done successfully, run `npm run dev`<br/>

 #### Now go to the respective port of localhost to experience our URL shortener running in your device

 ## Contributing

 We highly appreciate contributions from the open-source community, as they play a crucial role in improving and advancing the project.
 Whether you're a developer, designer, tester, or documentation enthusiast, your contributions are valuable to us.
 Join us in making a difference!

 # Contributors

 <img src='https://contrib.rocks/image?repo=bitspaceorg/url-shortner'/>